 The flat foot walk (flat shod) is a vivid and long-reaching walk.
 It covers from 4 to 8 miles per hour.
 It’s another four-beat gait.
 Each foot hits the ground separately at a regular pace.
 The legs are raised laterally while walking.
 The right rear goes over the right front limb.
 And the left rear goes over the left front limb.
 Such an action is called overstriding.
 That is unique to Tennessee Walking Horses.
 As well as head nodding when walking.
 Both of the features are judged in competitions.

 The canter is a natural smooth gait that makes the horse extremely comfortable to ride.
 The canter is a forward motion that is performed diagonally.
-The right lead has the following order: left hind, right hind and left front feet together, then the right fore leg.
-The left lead is the following: right hind, left hind and right front feet together, then the left fore leg.
+Sometimes its canter is called the “rocking chair gait.”
+The right lead has the following order: left hind, right hind, and left front feet together, then the right fore leg.
+The left lead is the following: right hind, left hind, and right front feet together, then the left fore leg.
 When performing on a show ring, the equine goes from the outside to the inside of the ring.

-Some owners tent to training their Tennessee Walkers to perform the stepping pace, rack, single-foot, and fox trot.
+Some owners tend to train their Tennessee Walkers to perform the stepping pace, rack, single-foot, and fox trot.
 Such horse gaits are allowed for pleasure riding.
 But you can’t perform them in the show ring.